Hoverboard Fires and Explosions

 Philadelphia Products Liability Lawyers at Galfand Berger LLP Represent Victims of Injury Due to Unsafe Products

-If you have been injured in a hoverboard accident, the experienced Philadelphia product liability lawyers at Galfand Berger LLP can help.
+If you have been injured in a hoverboard accident, the experienced Philadelphia products liability lawyers at Galfand Berger LLP can help.
 With offices conveniently located in Center City, Philadelphia, we represent victims throughout Pennsylvania and New Jersey.
 Call us today at 1-800-222-8792 or contact us online.